 (2) Limit Sugar Intake

 If you struggle with limiting sugar in your diet, read 10 Tips to Breaking Your Sugar Addiction.
-And while your in the business of limiting sugar, load up on plenty of anti-inflammatory foods to nourish your gut and whole body.
+And while you’re in the business of limiting sugar, load up on plenty of anti-inflammatory foods to nourish your gut and whole body.

 (3) Probiotics

 A great way to accelerate the healing of your gut microbiome is through probiotics.
-Look for probiotic supplements that contain lactobacilli and bifidobacteria and talk to your doctor about taking a therapeutic dosage (90 billion CFUs or greater).
+Look for probiotic supplements that contain lactobacilli and bifidobacteria, and talk to your doctor about taking a therapeutic dosage (90 billion CFUs or greater).
 Once you heal your gut, you can reduce your dosage to 30-50 billion CFUs daily for maintenance.

 Gut Health Matters